-He believes that Mr Crocker-Harris is hardly human.
-When he realises that he had gone too far, he apologises to Frank.
+He believes that Mr. Crocker-Harris is hardly human.
+When he realizes that he had gone too far, he apologizes to Frank.
 Frank had been listening to Taplow in seriousness and asks Taplow to repeat it.
 He then gets more serious and asks Taplow to read Aeschylus.
-When Taplow expresses his dislike, Franks asks Taplow to leave for Crocker-Harris is 10 minute late.
+When Taplow expresses his dislike, Franks asks Taplow to leave for Crocker-Harris is 10 minutes late.

 Frank’s suggestion shocks Taplow.
 He tells Frank that he wouldn’t do it for the fear of Crocker Harris’s reaction.
 Frank admits that he envies how students are scared of him.
 Taplow informs him that Crocker-Harris is not a sadist as he does not beat anyone.